 We are looking to recruit newly qualified or registered Mental Health Nurses to join our well-established and highly skilled multi-disciplinary team at Marlborough House Adolescent Inpatient unit based in Swindon, Wiltshire.

-We are a 12-bedded inpatient unit supporting young people with a variety of mental health needs including eating disorders, anxiety, depression, Psychosis, OCD, and emotional dysregulation.
+We are a 12-bedded inpatient unit supporting young people with a variety of mental health needs including eating disorders, anxiety, depression, psychosis, OCD, and emotional dysregulation.

 With a reputation for excellence and providing a range of evidence-based care, our service offers a model of care which is tailored to the individual’s needs for stabilization and recovery.
 We offer a range of therapies and experiences to assist in each young person’s recovery journey and work in partnership with families and our community colleagues.